Empire of Charles V: League of Cognac

-Charles V and some of his principal counselors were informed of the victorious battle of Pavia by Lannoy's couriers during a meeting of the Imperial court held at the Alcazar of Madrid, where the Emperor was residing in preparation for his Spanish marriage with Isabella of Portugal.
+Charles V and some of his principal counselors were informed of the victorious Battle of Pavia by Lannoy's couriers during a meeting of the Imperial court held at the Royal Alcazar of Madrid, where the Emperor was residing in preparation for his Spanish marriage with Isabella of Portugal.
 The Imperial court split in two factions: one, led by the grand-chancellor Gattinara, advocated for the invasion of France (the so-called Great Enterprise), in order to realize the unified Catholic empire; the other, led by Lannoy and his Flemish representatives with support from the German Henry III of Nassau-Breda (the favourite of Charles V) and the Spaniard Hugo of Moncada (who was captured and freed by the French during the war) advocated for the liberation of Francis I in exchange for the transfer of Burgundy proper to Charles V. The latter opinion reflected historic Flemish claims over Burgundy, as well the interests of Spaniards and Germans who opposed to initiate a new war only to realize Gattinara's universal dream, and it was the one ultimately endorsed by Charles V.

 After signing the treaty of Rome with Clement VII, by which the House of Sforza was again restored to power in Milan and the Pope allied himself with Charles V for a second time, Lannoy brought the French king to the Alcazar in Spain.
-There, the French king and the Holy Roman Emperor agreed on the Treaty of Madrid (1526), whose content, according to the Renaissance historian Guicciardini, essentially reflected the proposal of Charles de Lannoy and Henry III of Nassau: Francis abandoned his claims over the Imperial duchy of Milan and gave Burgundy to Charles V in exchange for his freedom.
+There, the French king and the Holy Roman Emperor agreed on the Treaty of Madrid (1526), whose content, according to the Renaissance historian Francesco Guicciardini, essentially reflected the proposal of Charles de Lannoy and Henry III of Nassau: Francis abandoned his claims over the Imperial Duchy of Milan and gave Burgundy to Charles V in exchange for his freedom.
 Gattinara refused to co-sign it.
 Many diplomats and political thinkers of the time strongly criticized Charles V for his decision to liberate the King of France.
 Notably, Niccolò Machiavelli called the Emperor a "fool" in private letters to his friends.
-Indeed, once liberated, Francis I had the Parliament of Paris denounce the treaty on the ground that it had been signed under duress and declared a new war on Charles V, whose management for the Imperials was again entrusted to Gattinara.
+Indeed, once liberated, Francis I had the Parlement of Paris denounce the treaty on the ground that it had been signed under duress and declared a new war on Charles V, whose management for the Imperials was again entrusted to Gattinara.